muratk3n/thirdwave/en/README.md

 *Last updated on 2020-07-20 23:07*

-The moral of the story is existing parties, cover all bases, help as much as possible bcz if all fails, ppl feel the hurt too much, then there is national socialism.
+The moral of the story is existing parties, cover all bases, help as much as possible bcz if all fails, then you get national socialism.

 ---